AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     default initialization and, in the case of a type extension, is an extension of a type which defines full default initialization; or

-  * a private type whose Default_Initial_Condition aspect is specified to be *Boolean_*\ ``expression``.
+  * a private type whose Default_Initial_Condition aspect is specified to be a *Boolean_*\ ``expression``.

 [The discriminants of a discriminated type play no role in determining